denini08/denini08.github.io/_pages/about.md

 I completed my M.Sc. in Computer Science in 2022, and since then I have been pursuing my Ph.D. with a focus on software testing, especially in the Android ecosystem.
 I have been actively involved in academic research since 2020.

-Soon, I will also be serving as an Assistant Professor at the University of Pernambuco (UPE).
+I'm serving as an Assistant Professor at the University of Pernambuco (UPE).

 My research interests include: